Skip to main content

 Ticket information for the FUTURE NOW concerts

-For the five concerts as part of ‘Future Now - Tomorrow's Traditions Today’, you have the option of buying tickets for the individual concerts or a festival pass for three concerts of your choice, or for all five concerts.
-If you buy a festival pass, you receive a discount of more than 20%.
+For the six concerts as part of ‘FUTURE NOW - Tomorrow's Traditions Today’, you have the option of buying tickets for the individual concerts or a festival pass for three concerts of your choice, or for all five concerts.
+If you buy a festival pass, you receive a discount of more than 30%.

 🎫 one concert: €18